Millions of people visit Orlando and miss the very best part.

 If you don’t have a lot of time and just want a walk in nature near the theme parks, this gem is 15 minutes from the Magic Kingdom.
 Trails and boardwalks pass through marshes, cypress swamps, pine flatwoods and scrub with chances to spot wildlife from deer to eagles to gopher tortoises.
 There’s a large nature center here too.
 Here’s the trail map for the preserve.

 8777 Winter Garden – Vineland Road

 Orlando, FL 32836

-About 30 minutes from the theme parks, these two adjacent parks offer an expanse of forest and hiking in the 2,000-acre forest.
+About 30 minutes from the theme parks, these two adjacent parks offer an expanse of forest and hiking in the 2,000-acre forest that wraps a beautiful lakefront with picnic tables and pavilions.
 Wildlife is abundant — mostly deer and sandhill cranes — and there is camping and kayaking in the two adjacent lakes.

 12901 Moss Park Road